-A freshman applicant who obtains his or her high school education through home schooling is eligible for admission to WSC.
-To be considered for admission, the student must submit the following items to the WSC Office of Admissions:
+A freshman applicant who obtains his or her high school education through home schooling is eligible for admission.
+To be considered for admission, the student must submit the following items:

-- 1. the completed application for admission. - 2. high school transcripts from all high schools (grades 9-12) attended, including home school.
+- 1. the completed application for admission through https://myapplication.wsc.edu. - 2. high school transcripts from all high schools (grades 9-12) attended, including home school.